-A full-time student is one who registers for 9 to 12 credit hours of required course work per semester in the academic year.
-All full-time students must be registered for nine credit hours at all times.
+- A full-time student is one who registers for 9 to 12 credit hours of required course work per semester in the academic year.
+During the Fall and Spring semesters, all full-time students must be registered for nine credit hours.
 If for any reason a student is not registered for nine credit hours, they must register either for a directed reading course under the DDS name or for a research and dissertation course with their advisor-both through the Kroc Institute.

-A part-time student is any enrolled graduate student who does not fall within either of the preceding categories.
-The Kroc Institute does not accept part-time students unless special arrangements are formally approved.

-It is required that students be in residence for their first three years of the program, and expected that they will be in residence in their fifth year in the program.
+During Summer Session, students must register for IIPS 67890, Independent Summer Research, for tax purposes.
+This is a zero credit course. - A part-time student is any enrolled graduate student who does not fall within either of the preceding categories.
+The Kroc Institute does not accept part-time students unless special arrangements are formally approved. - It is required that students be in residence for their first three years of the program, and expected that they will be in residence in their fifth year in the program.
 Students who have completed their coursework and are conducting research outside of South Bend are permitted to leave residence.
 Kroc strongly encourages students who have completed this research to return to South Bend to write their dissertations, as scholarly community and mentoring are essential to timely completion.
 However, the Institute is willing to make exceptions for students with extenuating family situations.
 Such exceptions must be agreed upon by the student's dissertation committee and the DDS in writing before the student goes out of residence.